ethanzhrepo/dir2prompt/README.md

 * **Clear Formatting:** Adds a header line indicating the relative path before the content of each included file.
 * **Token Estimation:** Optional feature to estimate the number of tokens in the output, helping to control prompt size.
 * **Text-only Processing:** Automatically detects and skips binary files, processing only text files.
+* **Ignores Hidden Files:** Automatically skips all hidden directories and files (starting with '.'), including .git directories and git-related files.

 ## 🚀 Installation